Discover more from Elegant Legal Writing

 Long block quotations, such as an excerpt from a legislative committee report, that you need to include but don’t want to put in the main text

 The second excerpt is much more readable.
-If readers want to know more about where they can find a fact in the record, they can simply glance at the appropriate footnote; otherwise, they can keep reading without interruption.
+If readers want to know more about where they can find a fact in the record, they can glance at the appropriate footnote; otherwise, they can keep reading without interruption.

 Here are a few more footnote tips: